 The amount required by the embassy to be deposited into the blocked bank account is now €10,332.
 Once the student begins his or her first semester in Germany, he or she will be able to withdraw €861 every month.
+Many students are unclear about where to open a German Blocked Account for international students and visas for Germany.
 The top blocked account provider in Germany are Deutsche Bank– easy to apply, Expatrio– which provides the best value for money, Fintiba – The most expensive with the most features and Coracle – The most cost-effective alternative.

 The purpose of opening a Blocked Bank Account :

 The main purpose of the blocked bank account is as follows-